How God Designed Us

 The Interaction Between Spirit, Soul and Body

 Many of us are affected by how we handle the stress that life brings us.
 If chronic stress is left unchecked, over a period of time our bodies will take a toll.
 A strong faith can help us to cope with the stress that we experience in our life and enable the impact of that stress to be less significant.
 Without a strong personal faith we must resort to our own resources to cope with the stress present in our life.
 Often we attempt to cope with this stress through addictions and other methods of escape.
 This behavior can further exacerbate the effect of stress on our physical health.
 A strong personal faith can be a resource that helps to manage stress.
-See this page for more about stress and your health.
+Read more at Stress, Health and Faith.

 Caring for our heart – our ‘spiritual’ heart as well as our physical heart – is a huge part of being healthy.

-Read about spirituality and health and why the faith and health connection exists at The Connection page.
+Read more about spirituality and health to better understand why this connection between one’s faith and their health exists.

 “Now may the God of peace make you holy in every way, and may your whole spirit and soul and body be kept blameless until our Lord Jesus Christ comes again.”
 1 Thessalonians 5:23